Editor's note: This film is no longer available online

 The doctors at the hospital conclude that her condition is the result of a brutal rape that took place when she was seven.
-When pressured to reveal the name of her rapist, Olivia names her cousin.
+When pressed to reveal the name of her rapist, Olivia says it was her cousin.

 This diagnosis has severe consequences.
 Olivia and her mother are shunned by their tribe for seeking outside help.
 They are left stranded in Monrovia at the mercy of the government.

-Filmmaker Jessica Vale was originally directing a different documentary in Monrovia, and when that was put on hold she stayed on, and met Olivia and her mother.
-Her involvement quickly became personal, and her quest to film them became a mission of hope and medical help in a country where rape is the number one crime, and the majority of the victims are children.
+Filmmaker Jessica Vale was originally directing a different documentary in Monrovia, and when that was put on hold she stayed on and met Olivia and her mother.
+Her involvement quickly became personal, and her quest to film them became a mission of hope and medical help in a country where rape is the No 1 crime, and the majority of the victims are children.

 By Jessica Vale

 I first met Olivia Zinnah in January 2009 at JFK Hospital in Monrovia, Liberia.
 I was there filming another documentary with US doctors on a medical mission.
 Olivia arrived in grave condition and was immediately put in the care of the US team.
 I began filming on the spot.
 The first time you meet Olivia in the film was the first time I met her.